Home > Schengen zone > Currency in the Schengen Area

 Switzerland uses the Swiss franc (CHF), the same as its neighboring country of Liechtenstein.
 When traveling through Switzerland, from cities like Geneva to adventures in the Swiss Alps, you’ll be using the Swiss franc.

-You should be absolutely fine using your debit or credit card through Switzerland, as they’re widely accepted around the country.
+You should be absolutely fine using your debit or credit card in Switzerland, as they’re widely accepted around the country.